Maoism in the US

 Now, these ideas have been adopted by those who also reject Avakian the individual and the old-husk of a “party” which he leads.
 The RCP once had some influence in the struggle and was able to mobilize people for legitimate and illegitimate campaigns both; it operated impressive propaganda organs across the world and had many mass organizations or front groups in its service.
 But as Avakianism came out into the open, and as they openly rejected MLM, so too did the RCP’s numbers of supporters, activists, and cadres decrease.

-The only view Maoists in the US can afford to have is that this whole period was mainly negative, and that the RCP’s continued existence is not due to their success, but is due to a Maoist failure to crush them and to decisively break their twisted revisionist ideology.
+The only view Maoists in the US can afford to have is that this whole period was mainly negative, and that the RCP’s continued existence is not due to their success, but is due to the fact that the task is still pending to crush them and to decisively break their twisted revisionist ideology.
 This includes opposing the “Avakianites without Avakian”.
-Maoism in the US can improve and correct this failure.
+Maoism in the US can correct this failure.
 By understanding revisionism as the main danger to the communist movement this can be—and it will be—done.

 These two past examples of the BPP and the RCP have left their marks on the movement today—on both the genuine US Maoist movement as well as its strange caricature which we can understand as the falsified movement.